Crude oil prices rise on global tensions

-New Delhi, March 8 (IANS) Global crude oil prices jumped above $70 a barrel on Monday for the first time since the Covid-19 pandemic began.
+New Delhi: Global crude oil prices jumped above $70 a barrel on Monday for the first time since the Covid-19 pandemic began.

 The spike in oil prices comes after Iran-backed Houthi rebels unleashed a coordinated attack on Saudi Arabia oil facilities and military bases.